azu/textstat/README.md

 textstat is a statistics tool for text and markdown, html.

-textstat is built on top of [textlint](https://github.com/textlint/textlint "textlint").
+textstat is built on top of [textlint](https://github.com/textlint/textlint "textlint"). textstat is built on top of [textlint](https://github.com/textlint/textlint "textlint").

 ## Installation